 - Use Enough Hold.

 Sometimes you don’t have to use a leave-in conditioner.
 With a little hold, you can style your 2c hair waves.
 Mousses and gel provide the strongest hold, and while some hair stylist will tell you strongholds give your hair a ‘crunch’ like touch, it looks like the stronger holds could work better to fight frizz throughout the day.
 To apply the mousse or gel, you need to wash your hair and then blot it rather than blow-drying.
 Then apply your mousse on your palm and then scrunch it into your hair gently to avoid creating frizz or breaking the waves.
-You may want to experiment to know how much mousse you need in your hair.
+You may want to experiment to know how much mousse you need in your leave-in conditioner hair.
 Because you want to eliminate frizz, you would want to apply more mousse than you would apply normally and then allow your locks to dry without interfering with them.

 - Scrunch Out the Crunch.